nbs-system/naxsi/README.md

 It depends on `libpcre` for its regexp support, and is reported to work great on NetBSD, FreeBSD, OpenBSD, Debian, Ubuntu and CentOS.

 ## Why using this repository

-The original project is (unofficially) abandoned, but you can fully ask for support here as i'm willing to keep the project working as last remaining developer.
+*The original project is (unofficially) abandoned*, but you can fully ask for support here as i'm willing to keep the project working as last remaining developer.

 ## Support